 Training and education for jobs with a social justice-related component

-Drawing on the leadership, unique values and diverse cultures of the North, the social justice training courses focus primarily on delivering short training and awareness sessions on a wide variety of topics.
+Drawing on the leadership, unique values and diverse cultures, northern social justice training courses focus primarily on delivering one to three day training and awareness sessions on a wide variety of topics.

 Training courses